0 commentaires

 For a strength athlete, it is recommended to consume 1.6g of protein per kg of body weight.

-For an endurance athlete, it is advisable to consume 2g of protein per kg of body weight.
+For an endurance athlete, it is recommended to consume 2g of protein per kg of body weight.

 The amount of lipids

-It is recommended to consume 1 gram of fat per kg of body weight.
-Sources of unsaturated fats should be favored (nuts, fatty fish, etc.).
+It is recommended to consume 1 gram of lipids per kg of body weight.
+Sources of unsaturated fats should be favored (nuts, oily fish, etc.).

 The amount of carbohydrates

-Carbohydrates complement the rest of the diet.
+Carbohydrates complete the rest of the diet.
 Its rate will be higher in the context of mass gain or lower in the context of weight loss.
-It is recommended to turn to low glycemic index carbohydrate sources, as mentioned above (legumes, whole grains).
-Insulin secretion will be less important and will guarantee a better effect of satiety.
+It is recommended to turn to sources of carbohydrates with a low glycemic index, as mentioned above (legumes, whole grains).
+The secretion of insulin will be less important and will guarantee a better satiety effect.